RenderKit/ospray/README.md

 scene and illuminates it from infinity and can be used for rendering outdoor scenes.
 The radiance values are calculated using the Hošek-Wilkie sky model and solar radiance function.
-The underlying model of the sun-sky light returns radiance values and therfore the light only accepts `zxv` as `intensityQuantity` parameter value.
-In addition to the [general parameters](#lights) the following special parameters are supported:
+The underlying model of the sun-sky light returns radiance values and therfore the light only accepts `OSP_INTENSITY_QUANTITY_SCALE` as `intensityQuantity` parameter value.
+To recale the returned radiance of the sky model the default value for the `intensity` parameter is set to `0.025`.
+In addition to the [general parameters](#lights) the following special parameters are
+supported:

 | Type  | Name             |      Default | Description                                                                                          |
 |:------|:-----------------|-------------:|:-----------------------------------------------------------------------------------------------------|